 #2 Each Network is Different

 If you have established presence on more than one social network, you can use each of them differently.
 But, this required dedicated effort and energy to approach each network according to maximally utilize its benefits.
-For instance, LinkedIn can be the place where you can hold in-depth discussions and make useful industry connections, whereas on YouTube you can share relevant videos based on your industry type.
+For instance, you can use LinkedIn to generate leads and make useful industry connections, whereas on YouTube you can share relevant videos based on your industry type.
 You cannot undermine the power of imagery on social media.
 If you are a manufacturer, latest pictures of your best products and new launches on a photo centric platform can be just right for you.
 With attractive rates for Instagram, you can easily set up your page and show off what you’ve got!

 #3 Engage your Target Audience